initiate414/YaIniT/README.md

 @2014-04-08:

 1)  added files:

-   vmlinuz-3.12.4.bfs4444yainitu-2se3   # test kernel with most modules optimized for SSE3-i686/prescott
+   - test kernel with most modules optimized for SSE3-i686/prescott

-   System.map-3.12.4.bfs4444yainitu-2se3

-   zp-3.12.4.bfs4444yainitu-2se3-xz.sfs  # squashfs with all modules to mount under /lib/modules/`uname -r`/kernel
+   - squashfs file with all modules to mount under /lib/modules/`uname -r`/kernel

-   yatiny-2se3.gz    #  intrd file containing the squashfs with modules
+   - intrd file gzip-compressed, containing the squashfs with modules

 2)  applied some corrections for system filesystem management (procfs,sysfs,debugfs,hugtlbfs,tmpfs,shmfs,devtmpfs,devpts)

 3)  applied some corrections to scripts